bmezhou/XLNX-DMA-VFIO/README.md

 3. Map DMA addresses and buffers
 4. Structure descriptor chain list
 5. Start DMA operation
+6. Unmap the DMA buffers

-HOwever, in VFIO module, steps 1-3 are performed internally.
-Steps 4-5 have to be done in user-space program.
+In VFIO module, steps 1-3 are performed implicitly by ```ioctl()```.
+Steps 4-5 have to be done explicitly by user-space program.
+Step 6 is left to be tested.
+(See Section **Data coherence**)

 ## Descriptors (or structure fields)

-According to Xilinx document PG-195, the descriptor format is defined as
+According to Xilinx document PG-195, for example, the descriptor format is defined as

 ```C
 struct xlnx_dma_desc {